Ten Violent Women

 Ten Violent Women is a 1982 American film directed by Ted V. Mikels.

-It led to a sequel in 2015.
+A sequel, Ten Violent Women: Part Two, released in 2017, also directed by Mikels in his final directorial film.

 Production

 The film was made in 1979.
 Mikels said:

 It had been a couple of years since I had made a film, ‘Well let’s put one together, even if we can’t’ James Gordon White, a good writer, had written a thing called The Violent Sex, it was only a prison thing.
 I decided to make a story that has some action, and there’s a reason for the girls to go to prison.
 This thing about the girls using water pistols to rob jewelry stores and it led to a bit of difficulty there.
 And I took a big part.
 They said if everybody is going to take a part then I had to take one too.

 Mikels made the film for only $145,000.
 He shot on existing locations including a disused Los Angeles, and used some of his polygamous "wives" at the time as eight of the ten violent women.